appveyor/website/src/docs/running-tests.md

 See [appveyor.yml reference](/docs/appveyor-yml/) for complete syntax.

-## Selecting categories to test
+## Selecting categories and assemblies to test

 By default, AppVeyor runs all tests from found assemblies.

-You can include or exclude certain test categories from tests run on **Tests** tab of project settings on in `appveyor.yml`.
+You can include or exclude certain test categories and/or assemblies from tests run on **Tests** tab of project settings on in `appveyor.yml`.

 To run tests from *only* specified categories: